uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/pws-lab.md

 Use of `@ConfigurationProperties` is common way to externalize and validate configuration in Spring applications.  `@ConfigurationProperties` beans are automatically rebound when application config is refreshed.

-1) Review `$CLOUD_NATIVE_APP_LABS_HOME/greeting-config/src/main/java/io/pivotal/greeting/GreetingProperties.java` &
-`$CLOUD_NATIVE_APP_LABS_HOME/greeting-config/src/main/java/io/pivotal/greeting/GreetingController.java`
-Note how the `greeting.displayFortune` is used to turn a feature on/off.
-There are times when you want to turn features on/off on demand.
-In this case, we want the fortune feature "on" with our greeting.
-In this case, we will use `@ConfigurationProperties` to achieve this.
+1) Review `$CLOUD_NATIVE_APP_LABS_HOME/greeting-config/src/main/java/io/pivotal/greeting/GreetingProperties.java`.
+Use of the `@ConfigurationProperties` annotation allows for reading of configuration values.
+Configuration keys are a combination of the `prefix` and the field names.
+In this case, there is one field (`displayFortune`).
+Therefore `greeting.displayFortune` is used to turn the display of fortunes on/off.
+Remaining code is typical getter/setters for the fields.

 ```java
 @ConfigurationProperties(prefix="greeting")